-Oily or severely oily skin (The hair strokes will appear more blended, solid or not retain at all).
+Severely oily skin (The hair strokes will appear more blended, solid or not retain at all).

-Large pores on your forehead & in the brow area (Pigment will blur/blend in large pores looking powdered).
+Extremely large pores on your forehead & in the brow area (Pigment will blur/blend in large pores looking powdered).

 Moles/raised areas in or around the brow area (pigment will not be put into anything raised).